 As white-led food and farming organizations begin to grapple with the topic of race, I repeatedly hear my white colleagues talk about race in terms of their feelings.
 They feel bad that it happens, they ask what they need to say differently, and, when confronted with an instance in which they or their organization perpetuates systemic racism, they focus on their personal shortcomings.
 White people see race as a personal problem, while people of color know it is a systemic problem.
 This critical difference in perspective hinders us from making necessary structural change.

-We saw an example of this last week at events that transpired at the Young Farmers Conference in New York, which was hosted by Stone Barns and organized by the National Young Farmers Coalition.
+We saw an example of this last week at events that transpired at the Young Farmers Conference in New York, hosted by Stone Barns.
 Mark Bittman and Ricardo Salvador gave a keynote on the first day.
 During the question and answer period, Nadine Nelson and Dallas Washington asked Mark Bittman questions about race in relation to his and the food movement’s work.
 The New Food Economy reported on this and several videos of the exchange are available online, so is common knowledge who said what.
 But the individuals involved shouldn’t be the focus.
 We can use this situation to blame particular people, but it will have little effect.
 What we might see in this, instead, is systemic racism, how it acts through us, and the responsibilities individuals have to respond to it.

 What I will focus on is not what happened in the question and answer period, but Bittman’s response.
 It is as follows: